 You can achieve it all!

-To demonstrate just how proud we all are of your success, we have created the Fab5 Awards, which are awarded annually to our five most oustanding students.
-The winners get back the full cost of their course!
+To demonstrate just how proud we all are of your success, we have created the Awards of Achievement, which are awarded annually to our five most oustanding students.
+The winners get back half the cost of their course fees!

-Student gained places at the following 108 universities for 2017 entry:
+Students gained places at the following 120 universities for 2018 entry:

-Anglia Ruskin University, Aston University, Bangor University, Bath Spa University, Bath University, Birmingham City University, Birmingham University, Bishop Grosseteste University, Bolton University, Bournemouth University, BPP University, Bradford University, Brighton University, Bristol University, Brunel University, Buckinghamshire New University, Cambridge University, Canterbury Christ Church University, Cardiff Metropolitan University, Cardiff University, Central Lancashire (UCLAN) University, Chester University, Chichester University, City University of London, Coventry University, Cumbria University, De Montfort University, Derby University, Dundee University, East Anglia University, East London University, Edgehill University, Edinburgh Napier University, Essex University, Exeter University, Glasgow University, Gloucestershire University, Goldsmiths University of London, Greenwich University, Havering College, Heriot-Watt University Edinburgh, Hertfordshire University, Huddersfield University, Hull University, Keele University, Kent University, Kings College London, Kingston University, Lancaster University, Leeds Beckett University, Leeds Trinity University, Leeds University, Leicester University, Lincoln University, Liverpool Hope University, Liverpool John Moores University, Liverpool University, London Metropolitan University, London Southbank University, Loughborough University, Manchester Metropolitan University, Manchester University, Middlesex University, Newcastle University, Newman University, Northampton University, Northumbria University, Norwich City College of FE and HE, Nottingham Trent University, Nottingham University, Oxford Brookes University, Plymouth Marjon University, Plymouth University, Portsmouth University, Queen Margaret's University, Queen's University Belfast, Reading University, Roehampton University, Salford University, Sheffield Hallam University, Sheffield University, SOAS University of London, South Essex College, South Wales University, Southampton University, St George's University of London, St Mark and St John University, Staffordshire University, Stirling University, Sunderland University, Surrey University, Sussex University, Swansea University, Teeside University, University Campus Suffolk, University Centre Colchester, University Centre Hartpury, University Centre Southend and Thurrock, University College London (UCL), University of Bedfordshire, West London University, West of England University, Westminster University, Wolverhampton University, Worcester University, York St John University, York University.
+Anglia Ruskin University, Aston University, Bangor University, Bath Spa University, Bath University, Birbeck University of London, Birmingham City University, Birmingham University, Bishop Grosseteste University, Bolton University, Bournemouth University, Bradford University, Brighton University, Bristol University, Brunel University, Buckinghamshire New University, Canterbury Christ Church University, Cardiff Metropolitan University, Cardiff University, Central Lancashire (UCLAN) University, Chester University, Chichester University, City University of London, Coventry University, Cumbria University, De Montfort University, Derby University, Durham University, East Anglia University, East London University, Edgehill University, Edinburgh Napier University, Essex University, Exeter College, Exeter University, Glasgow University, Glasgow Caledonian University, Gloucestershire University, Goldsmiths University of London, Greenwich University, Glyndwr University Wrexham, Havering College, Hertfordshire University, Huddersfield University, Hull University, Keele University, Kent University, Kings College London, Kingston University, Lancaster University, Leeds Beckett University, Leeds Trinity University, Leeds University, Leicester University, Lincoln University, Liverpool Hope University, Liverpool John Moores University, Liverpool University, London Metropolitan University, London School of Economics, London South Bank University, Loughborough University, Manchester Metropolitan University, Manchester University, Middlesex University, New College Durham, Newcastle University, Newman University, Northampton University, Northumbria University, Norwich City College, Nottingham Trent University, Nottingham University, Oxford Brookes University, Plumpton College, Plymouth College of Art, Plymouth Marjon University, Plymouth University, Portsmouth University, Queen Margaret's University, Reading University, Robert Gordon University, Roehampton University, Royal Holloway University of London, Salford University, Sheffield Hallam University, Sheffield University, SOAS University of London, Solent University Southampton, South Wales University, Southampton University, St George's University of London, St Mary's University, Staffordshire University, Sunderland University, Surrey University, Sussex University, Swansea University, Teesside University, The University of Law, Ulster University, University Campus Suffolk, University Centre Hartpury, University Centre Peterborough, University Centre Reaseheath, University Centre Sparsholt, University College London (UCL), University of Bedfordshire, University of the West of England, University of Wales Trinity St David, University of Winchester, Warwick University, West London University, Westminster University, Wiltshire College, Wolverhampton University, Worcester University, Writtle University College, York St John University, York University.

 The flexibility meant that I could study at my own pace whilst working a full time job in Paris - Anne-Marie Howell